PowerUpWithPride/puwp-config-files/rtmp/README.md

 ### runner_viewer.nginx

 The `nginx` config file for the game feed viewing site that restreamers will use.
 This is a very basic static webpage config.
+See https://github.com/PowerUpWithPride/rtmp-viewer for the actual webpages.

 ### restream_viewer.nginx

 The `nginx` config file for the restream viewing site that commentators will use to watch the stream.
+Actual page is located in the same repository mentioned above.